Stories

 Of course, the girls were the Cheerleaders, and the girl whose dress I was looking up was, of course, Tina.
 That's just the way the universe works.
 Right?

-Tina looked down at me with the most disgusted look on her face and said, "Stupid Freshman."
+Tina looked down at me with the most disgusted look and said, "Stupid Freshman."
 One of the other cheerleaders yelled, "Safe" and made the baseball umpire's signal as if I had just stolen home.

 I never ran in the halls again, but the damage was done.
-The story circulated widely through school and it took a good long while before my buddies stopped calling me "S. F." and let me live it down.
-Like the sweethearts they were, the next time the Cheerleaders saw me, they acted as if it never happened and greeted me by my actual name.
+The story circulated widely through school and it took a long while before my buddies stopped calling me "SF" and let me live it down.
+Like the sweethearts they were, the next time the Cheerleaders saw me, they acted as if it had never happened and greeted me by my actual name.

 Tina gave me one of her amazing smiles and a little wink.
-I took it as her way of apologizing and letting me know that I wouldn't always be a Stupid Freshman.
+I took it as her way of apologizing and telling me that I wouldn't always be a Stupid Freshman.